assemble/assemble/docs/src/api/view.md

   - { title: view-types, url: view-types.md }
 ---

+## Summary

+The `View` class is used to add "views" to "view collections" in assemble.
+Pages, posts, layouts, partials and includes are all examples of view collections you can create.
+A "page" would represent a single view in a "pages" (view) collection.

 ## What is a view?

 Created by the [View](/api/View.api.md) constructor, a `view` can be thought of as a "template object".
 For this reason the terms "view" and "template" are used interchangeably throughout the documentation.